-We have funded our operations primarily through the sale and issuance of common stock and convertible preferred stock.
+We have funded our operations primarily through available cash, cash equivalents and short-term investments, and the sale and issuance of common stock and convertible preferred stock.

 In October 2020, we completed a \$56.0 million private placement of our Series A convertible preferred stock.

 In connection with our IPO in March 2021, we issued and sold 5,298,360 shares of common stock, which included 298,360 shares of our common stock issued pursuant to the over-allotment option granted to the underwriters to purchase additional shares of common stock, at a public offering price of \$16.00 per share.
 We raised \$76.2 million in net proceeds from the IPO after deducting underwriters' discounts and commissions of \$5.9 million and issuance costs of \$2.6 million.